FreedomBen/breakout71/Readme.md

   - Sunglasses
   - Balloon
 - Adjusted levels :
-  - orca is no longer made of bombs, but grey block
+  - orca is no longer made of bombs, but gray block
 - New perks
   - addiction : reward faster gameplay
 - Adjusted perks